 Revisiting my personal 'artist statement' --

-We evolve.. we're supposed to...some things rework themselves within our outlooks, like old ideas we once found that we can't completely shake free from, even decades after-the-fact - like good strong thread weaving through our life.
+We evolve.. we're supposed to...some things rework themselves within our outlooks, like old ideas we once found that we can't completely shake free from, even decades after-the-fact - like good strong thread weaving through the fabric of our life.
 My relationship with a camera is one of those for me.
-It grew upon me some 30+ years ago...
+It grew upon me some 35+ years ago...

 At times, it's been a key source of helping pay for a roof, for food, for clothes, and taxes.

-At times, it's been a foundation for conveying instruction to others.
+At times, it's been a foundation for conveying instruction of technique, aesthetics, and passion to others.

 At times, it's played the part as 'self-therapist' as an escape from work and other stresses.